-Gillnet fishing effort across ICES SubDivisions 22-28 has generally declined in recent years, but particularly with respect to the Finnish fleet which dominates fishing effort (see Figure 18).
-Excluding the Finnish fleet, other countries' fleets show variation in effort between years, but also for the most part with a general declining trend (Figure 19).
+The distribution of fishing effort by major gear type is shown in Figure 18.
+Variation in landings over the same time period are shown in Figure 19.
+Gillnet fishing effort across ICES SubDivisions 22-28 has generally declined over the period 2003-15 (ICES, 2017).
 To properly assess the impact of bycatch, focus should be placed on gillnetting effort and any mitigation measures (pingers, alternative fishing methods) applied to the appropriate area and gear type.